Wellness Tips for Each Trimester

 First Trimester

-Focus on establishing a routine and listening to your body:
+With your doctor's approval, many women can focus on establishing a routine and listening to their body:

 Second Trimester